carmencchow/bellabeat_casestudy/README.md

 <br>

-We’ll use the installed `ggplot2` package to create visualization of our data that will help us determine if there are positive or negative relationships between different variables.
+We’ll use the `ggplot2` package we installed to create visualization of our data that will help us determine if there are positive or negative relationships between different variables.

 <br>